KayChansiri/Demo_random_forest-/README.md

 ### Data Preparation

-The first step is you need to ensure that each feature in the dataset is encoded in the way they are supposed to be (i.e., categorical features are encoded as categorical and continuous are encoded as continuous).
+The first step is to ensure that each feature in the dataset is encoded in the way they are supposed to be (i.e., categorical features are encoded as categorical and continuous are encoded as continuous).

 ```ruby
 data.dtypes